Introduction

 Conclusion

 In conclusion, we uncovered four previously-undefined sulci in LPC/LPOJ and quantitatively showed that the slocs-v is a stable sulcal landmark that is morphologically, architecturally, and functionally differentiable from surrounding sulci.
 We further used a data-driven, model-based approach relating sulcal morphology to behavior, which identified different relationships of ventral and dorsal LPC/LPOJ sulcal networks contributing to the perception of spatial orientation.
-The model identified the slocs-v, further indicating the importance of this new neuroanatomical structure.
+The model identified the slocs-v, further indicating the importance of this newly-described neuroanatomical structure.
 Altogether, this work provides a scaffolding for future “precision imaging” studies interested in understanding how anatomical and functional features of LPC/LPOJ relate to cognitive performance at the individual level.

 Methods